jhumphry/aLua/README.md

 ### Loading and saving Lua code

-The routines `DumpFile`, `LoadFile` and `LoadString` can be used to save Lua code in pre-compiled as pre-compiled binary chunks and to load Lua code as either text or binary format.
-Note that the format for pre-compiled chunks may change between Lua versions.
+The routines `DumpFile`, `DumpStream`, `LoadFile`, `LoadStream`, `LoadString` and `LoadString_By_Copy` can be used to save Lua code as pre-compiled binary chunks and to load Lua code in either text or binary format.
+Note that the format for pre-compiled binary chunks may change between Lua versions and compatibility is not guaranteed.

 The `LoadString` routine relies on some consistency in the way strings are stored in Ada and C, so that a second C-style version of the string